dongdongbh/dongdongbh.github.io/_posts/2019-01-28-create-website.md

 Refer [this post](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-20-04) for setup ruby, gem and bundler.

-then build the site with
+then build the site on local machine with

 ```
 JEKYLL_ENV=production bundle exec jekyll build